pingducky/payloads-P4wnP1-A.L.O.A/steal-windows-hash/README.md

 Then, this script download (wget) the .bin disk from the web server of P4wnP1 and extracts the files

-Now it's the tool called secretdump from impacket (https://github.com/SecureAuthCorp/impacket ) who takes the files (sam, system and security) and extract the windows hash and more informations about the operating system windows like the windows recovery password with question/answer..
+Now it's the tool called secretdump from impacket (https://github.com/SecureAuthCorp/impacket ) who takes the files (sam, system and security) and extract the windows hash and more informations about the operating system windows like the windows recovery password with questions & answers..

 I had some problems mounting the disk, so I chose this alternative (hid, apache start, wget, 7z) to get the system, sam and security files.